A1RM4X/HowTo-Palworld/README.md

-Set up a Palworld dedicated server on Linux - For extra clarity watch my YouTube video below.
+Set up a Palworld dedicated server on Linux - For extra clarity watch my YouTube videos below.
 ---

-## YouTube Overview

 [![A1RM4X on YouTube](http://img.youtube.com/vi/0TjFLk_lP6c/0.jpg)](https://youtu.be/0TjFLk_lP6c "Setup a dedicated Palworld server with A1RM4X - Part 1")
 [![A1RM4X on YouTube](http://img.youtube.com/vi/bjC081ERYcQ/0.jpg)](https://youtu.be/bjC081ERYcQ "Setup a dedicated Palworld server with A1RM4X - Part 2")

-### Tutorial
+# Tutorial
 ---

 Make sure you have a fresh Debian 12 server up and running with a SSH access.